manugarciaquismondo/IntegrativeClustering/README.md

 * -i indicates that the file containing the ground-truth clustering is an incidence matrix.
 It has only effect if -c=_fileName_ is set.
 If -i is not present, the file in _fileName_ contains a clustering as a comma-separated file (CSV) without header.
 Each row in this file is a pair _instance_,_cluster_, indicating that the instance _instance_ belongs to the cluster _cluster_.
 * -r=_clusters_ integrates the clusterings accross features.
 The final number of clusters is set to _clusters_.
 If _clusters_ is set to 0, then this number is estimated using the [gap statistic](http://doi.wiley.com/10.1111/1467-9868.00293 "Gap statistic").

+If an _.arff_ file name starts with *c_*, then the number of clusters is set to the number of different values in the feature contained in this file.

 An example of a call is: